swpp22fall-practice-sessions/swpp-p4-redux-tutorial/README.md

 npx create-react-app swpp-p3-react-tutorial --template typescript
 ```

-## SWPP Practice Session 3
+## SWPP Practice Session 4
-This time we will study basic frontend
+This time we will study react redux for state, and axios for http request.

 ## Available Scripts